-Clinical psychologists work in public hospitals, community mental health services and in private consulting rooms.
+Clinical psychologists work in public hospitals, community mental health services, non-Government mental health services, and in private consulting rooms.

-Clinical psychologists may also work in government departments, schools, research centres and universities.
+Clinical psychologists may also work in government departments, schools, research centres, and in universities.

-Many clinical psychologists take on a few different roles at the same time.
-They might spend part of their time at a public hospital and the rest seeing patients at their own private practice or teaching or undertaking research in a University.
+Many clinical psychologists take on several different roles at the same time.
+They might spend part of their time at a public hospital and the rest seeing patients at their own private practice, in teaching, or undertaking research in a university.